 Fall is the leading cause of injury deaths and hospital trauma admissions in older adults.
-Fall is also preventable if we are aware of the risk factors and take actions to minimize them.
+Fall is also preventable if we know the risk factors and take action to minimize them.

-During the week, healthcare providers, health professionals, and senior service agencies will hold workshops, health fairs, presentations, screenings etc. to inform and educate the community.
-It would be great if we can get as many people as possible to get involved in the various activities.
+During the week, healthcare providers, health professionals, and senior service agencies will hold workshops, health fairs, presentations, screenings etc., to inform and educate the community.
+It would be great if we could get as many people as possible involved in the various activities.

 For those who want to participate, StopFalls.org has many ideas and resources to help you or your organization plan for Fall Prevention Awareness Week.
 For example:

-- Distribute flyers/handouts on topics such as home safety, outdoor falls, medication awareness, balance and vision.
+- Distribute flyers/handouts on home safety, outdoor falls, medication awareness, balance and vision.

 - Set up display/bulletin boards at your workplace.